LikhithSP/LexaraAI/README.md

 - **Modern Aesthetic Design**: Clean, beautiful interface inspired by the latest AI chat applications
 - **Lexara AI Branding**: Unique identity with custom logo and gradient design
 - **Real-time Messaging**: Live chat with elegant typing indicators
-- **Quick Action Cards**: Fast access to common AI tasks
+- **Quick Action Cards**: Fast access to common AI tasks (with modern Fluent design)
 - **Code Syntax Highlighting**: Beautiful formatting for code snippets using highlight.js
 - **Markdown Support**: Rich text rendering with marked.js
-- **Responsive Design**: Perfect on desktop, tablet, and mobile devices
+- **Responsive & Mobile-First Design**: Fully optimized for desktop, tablet, and mobile (with mobile drawer navigation, touch-friendly controls, and a mobile-optimized theme toggle)
+- **Persistent Chat History**: All your chats are saved in your browser's local storage, so you can revisit previous conversations even after a reload
+- **Clipboard Sharing**: One-click button to copy your entire conversation to the clipboard
+- **Refined Theme Toggle**: Modern, touch-friendly dark/light mode toggle with smooth transitions and custom SVG icons
-- **Conversation Context**: Maintains conversation history throughout the session
+- **Conversation Context**: Maintains conversation history throughout the session and across reloads

 ## Technology Stack